marta-vilaseca/kittenbytes/README.md

 I would like to give a very **sincere THANK YOU to [Codedéx](https://www.codedex.io/)** for organising this hackaton, because this little project is the most fun I´ve had coding in ages! 💗 And last but not least, to all the pixel artists whose work has helped me build all of this in a little less than 24 hours 😻

-Without further ado, full credits list for everything I used for the project:
+Without further ado, full credits list for everything I used for **KittenBytes**:

 ##### Sprites and pixel art